dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Cristian's algorithm
 Cristian's algorithm (introduced by Flaviu Cristian in 1989) is a method for clock synchronization which can be used in many fields of distributive computer
 3 KB (369 words) - 13:31, 15 July 2018

-Simulated annealing (redirect from Simulated annealing algorithms) variables.
-This notion of slow cooling implemented in the simulated annealing algorithm is interpreted as a slow decrease in the probability of accepting worse
-29 KB (3,884 words) - 08:27, 8 April 2019

 Nearest neighbor search (redirect from Post-office search algorithm) character recognition Statistical classification – see k-nearest neighbor algorithm Computer vision Computational geometry – see Closest pair of points problem